drdataSpp/Spp-MS-PowerBI-Projects/README.md

 1 This dashboard has four filters: Country, Year, Generation and Age

 2 This dashoard can be use to view:
-	-E.g. How many people from the millennial generation of -In the above exmaple, Generation, Country and Year can be changed.
+- E.g. How many people from the millennial generation of
+- In the above exmaple, Generation, Country and Year can be changed.
-  -Suicide Rates of a particular Country and that Country's Human Development Index, GDP per year, GDP per capita, suicides per 100k population & Total Population.
+- Suicide Rates of a particular Country and that Country's Human Development Index, GDP per year, GDP per capita, suicides per 100k population & Total Population.
-  -See the total suicides recorded for a specific year, the top and least 10 countries with the highest suicides on that year.
+- See the total suicides recorded for a specific year, the top and least 10 countries with the highest suicides on that year.
-  -People from which generation has committed more suicides.
+- People from which generation has committed more suicides.
-  -Hovering the mouse over the stacks/ bar chart will show you the actual value.
+- Hovering the mouse over the stacks/ bar chart will show you the actual value.

 [Project 6 Repo](https://github.com/drdataSpp/Spp_PowerBI_Suicide_Rates_Analysis)